vicw0ng-hk/feul/site/content/intro/_index.md

 In 2019, [Bourtoule *et al.*](https://ieeexplore.ieee.org/document/9519428 "Machine Unlearning") proposed SISA training, a framework that expedites the machine unlearning process.
 The paper later appeared in the 2021 IEEE Symposium on Security and Privacy ("Oakland"), a top conference in cybersecurity and privacy ([CORE A\* rank](http://portal.core.edu.au/conf-ranks/750/)).

-In 2022, [Nguyen *et al.*](https://arxiv.org/abs/2209.02299 "A Survey of Machine Unlearning") surveyed recent developments of the machine unlearning field.
+In 2022, [Nguyen *et al.*](https://arxiv.org/abs/2209.02299 "A Survey of Machine Unlearning") comprehensively surveyed recent developments of the machine unlearning field.

 ## What is Federated Learning?